 For your son or daughter, making the transition from high school or a community college to the University of Nevada may seem like an imposing challenge.
 Fraternities and sororities exist as a proven support network for your child as he or she embarks on this new period in life.
-Over 600,000 students across the country are currently members of the Greek community (we use the term "Greek" to refer to both fraternities and sororities).
+Over 600,000 students across the country are currently members of the Fraternity and Sorority community.

 This information is designed to answer some of the questions you may have about membership.
 If you still have any questions after reviewing this, please do not hesitate to contact us at (775) 682-5409.
 Our experience with new students and parents tell us one or more of the following questions will be on your mind:

 Nobody likes stereotypes.
 Unfortunately, fraternity and sorority members have been categorized as elitist, spoiled, partiers, irresponsible and abusive since the screening of these shows and others.

 In reality, fraternities and sororities are values-based organizations dedicated to the development of character and lifelong friendships.